The next full series of Doctor Who – which is set to star Ncuti Gatwa as the Fifteenth Doctor – will arrive on BBC One and Disney+ in early 2023.

 Are there going to be any Doctor Who spin-offs?

+Even before that, it was something Davies had alluded to on more than one occasion.
 In January 2021 – before, as we now know, he’d entered formal negotiations to take over Doctor Who again – Davies suggested in an interview that the show should be the centre of a Marvel style cinematic universe, specifically comparing Doctor Who to the multiple Star Trek spinoffs currently airing.
+(Later in the same GQ interview, Davies notes there’s 52 new episodes of Star Trek a year - suggesting, perhaps, similar plans for Doctor Who spinoffs...)

 And what’s going on with David Tennant again…?